 This is your window to the world for your product and your brand.
 It’s the place where shoppers will land and decide whether or not they need to purchase your product.
 It’s your job to make them believe that they should!

-There’s multiple reasons why you should spend some of your time and concentration on this step in the process.
-Not only is it the only place for potential customers to make buying decisions, your listing also plays a huge role in Amazon SEO (search engine optimization).
+There are multiple reasons why you should spend some of your time and concentration on this step in the process.
+Not only is it the only place for potential customers to make buying decisions, but your listing also plays a huge role in Amazon SEO (search engine optimization).

 Amazon SEO isn’t some sort of dark art that only specific people know how to master.
 It’s actually pretty easy to do the appropriate research and product listing copywriting that will allow your listing to rank well in the Amazon search results.
 If you play your cards right, you can also get some nice rankings in other search engines like Google.
 We will find out how in this session!

 Overall, it’s important to remember that optimized listings = more sales & profits.

 For those of you who are new, here’s a break down of which parts of your product listing you can either directly build, edit or influence as a private label seller:

 - Product Title